-Use diagrams and charts to help kids understand how things work or events transpire.
-Charts give a quick snapshot of what is happening with the data, making it easier to come to conclusions based on the data.
+Use diagrams and charts to help kids understand how things work, or events transpire.
+Charts give a quick snapshot of what is happening with the data, making it easier to conclude based on the data.
 Students can create bar, line, circle, or pie charts based on collected data and analyze them together.

 Related Reading: Best Classroom Games to Help Teachers Elevate Their Efforts